- 28 May 2012

 This change is designed to increase choice and decrease bureaucracy but critics are concerned that a competitive market of “any willing provider” for services will prioritise cost as a determining factor for service provision, rather than aptness or genuine service user choice.

 This change could also instigate some economic instability.
 The “any willing provider” model removes contractual obligations to pay for a certain level of services.
 Instead, the NHS does not have to pay X amount for Y services and the providers are paid on an individual usage basis.

-Andrew Lansley, the Health Secretary, called himself a “firm believer in great transparency” but argued that ministers needed a “safe space” to hash out plans without civil servants “worrying” about how they were worded.
+For instance, those in NHS nursing jobs could end up either highly over-pressured or twiddling their thumbs as public choice regarding their nursing will be unpredictable and without contractual expectations.Andrew Lansley, the Health Secretary, called himself a “firm believer in great transparency” but argued that ministers needed a “safe space” to hash out plans without civil servants “worrying” about how they were worded.

 It is possible the register will be released in the future under the '30 years rule'.
 This rule refers to when Cabinet documents are moved from a secure, private holding into the National Archives.